Carhart four-factor model

 In portfolio management, the Carhart four-factor model is an extra factor addition in the Fama–French three-factor model, proposed by Mark Carhart.
-The Fama-French model, developed in the 1990, argued most stock market returns are explained by three factors: risk, price (value stocks tending to outperform) and company size (smaller company stocks tending to outperform).
+The Fama-French model, developed in the 1990s, argued most stock market returns are explained by three factors: market beta (stocks more volatile than the broad market tending to outperform), price (value stocks tending to outperform) and company size (smaller company stocks tending to outperform).
 Carhart added a momentum factor for asset pricing of stocks.
 The Four Factor Model is also known in the industry as the Monthly Momentum Factor (MOM).
 Momentum is the speed or velocity of price changes in a stock, security, or tradable instrument.

 Development

 The Monthly Momentum Factor (MOM) can be calculated by subtracting the equal weighted average of the lowest performing firms from the equal weighted average of the highest performing firms, lagged one month (Carhart, 1997).
 A stock would be considered to show momentum if its prior 12-month average of returns is positive, or greater.
 Similar to the three factor model, momentum factor is defined by self-financing portfolio of (long positive momentum)+(short negative momentum).
 Momentum strategies continue to be popular in financial markets.
 Financial analysts often incorporate the 52-week price high/low in their Buy/Sell recommendations.

 The four factor model is commonly used as an active management and mutual fund evaluation model.

 Three commonly used methods to adjust a mutual fund's returns for risk are: